 Cost: Stamped concrete $12-$20 per sq ft.
 Pavers $15-$30 per sq ft.
 Natural stone $25-$50+ per sq ft.

-Lifespan: Stamped concrete 15-25 years with proper sealing.
-Pavers 30-50 years.
-Natural stone 50+ years.
+Lifespan: Stamped concrete lasts about two decades with proper sealing.
+Pavers three to five.
+Natural stone longer still.

 Repair: Stamped concrete is difficult to repair — patches show.
 Pavers and natural stone allow individual piece replacement.